the space beneath every thought.

 the door is open

-whether you're drawn to the workshop, curious about companionship, or simply want to share what brought you here — i welcome your words.
+whether you are drawn to the workshop, curious about companionship, or simply want to share what brought you here — your words are welcomed.